'Do Revenge' Review: Just Watch 'Mean Girls' Again Instead

 When the time came for me to actually view Do Revenge, I found the candy-colored movie disappointingly bland.

-The leading ladies' exploits aren't as interesting or thrilling as I'd hoped for.
-The references to classic teen movies make parts feel repetitive.
-(Stop me if you've heard this one before: A new girl infiltrates her high school's popular clique, complicating things with her real friends...)
-I didn't really invest in their friendship, which is clearly the thing the movie wants us to care about.
+Basically, the movie doesn't push the revenge far enough.
+I wanted bold scheming, a gripping friendship and surprising, biting dark humor.
+I wanted the film embodiment of the money quote in the trailer: "Teenage girls, we're psychopaths."

+Instead, Do Revenge offers a palatable friendship, an underwhelming plot and a head-scratching scene that looms over the entire ending.

 The setting is Rosehill Country Day, a prep school in Miami that's drenched in cotton candy hues and stocked with rich kids.
-But before we arrive there, we meet Drea, the queen B of the school who's recently been recognized by Teen Vogue, her friends throwing an extravagant party to celebrate.
+But before we arrive there, we meet Drea, the queen B of the school.
+Drea was recently recognized by Teen Vogue, and her friends are throwing an extravagant party to celebrate.
 Drea isn't as wealthy as her peers and attends Rosehill on scholarship.
-Still, she's managed to "meticulously curate the perfect life," complete with cool friends, a dreamy boyfriend and fellow students who seem to want to wear her skin.
+Still, she's managed to "meticulously curate the perfect life," complete with cool friends, a dreamy boyfriend and fellow students who literally say they want to wear her skin.

 But all too quickly, the bubblegum bubble pops.
 A sex tape Drea sends to her boyfriend Max ends up on every one of her classmate's screens.
 She believes Max leaked it, but the school headmaster and her friends side with him ("So much for believing women," she quips).